Orchestre des Pays de Savoie: Performances

-Based in Chambéry and Annecy, the Orchestre des Pays de Savoie gives most of its performances in Savoie and Haute-Savoie, it also appears elsewhere in the Rhône-Alpes region, as well as in the rest France and abroad.
-It has played at prestigious venues including the Amphitheatre of the Opéra Bastille, the Cité de la Musique (also in Paris), the Victoria Hall (Geneva), the State Academic Kapella in St Petersburg, the Rachmaninov and Tchaikovsky Hall in Moscow, the Théâtre National Mohammed V in Rabat (Morocco), and so on.
+Based in Chambéry and Annecy, the Orchestre des Pays de Savoie gives most of its performances in Savoie and Haute-Savoie and also appears elsewhere in the Rhône-Alpes region, as well as in the rest of France and abroad.
+It has played at prestigious venues including the Amphitheater of the Opéra Bastille, the Cité de la Musique (also in Paris), the Victoria Hall (Geneva), the State Academic Kapella in St Petersburg, the Rachmaninov and Tchaikovsky Hall in Moscow, and the Théâtre National Mohammed V in Rabat (Morocco).

-Since 2011, the Orchestra leads the "Musique à la Grange au Lac" series in the prestigious concert hall built for Mstislav Rostropovitch in Evian.
+Since 2011, the Orchestra has led the "Musique à la Grange au Lac" series in the prestigious concert hall built for Mstislav Rostropovitch in Evian.